Why Choose Cedars-Sinai Marina del Rey Hospital for Osteomyelitis Treatment?

-At Marina Del Rey Hospital, our specialists are experienced in diagnosing and treating osteomyelitis.
+At Cedars-Sinai Marina del Rey Hospital, our specialists are experienced in diagnosing and treating osteomyelitis.
 With osteomyelitis, time is of the essence.
 Contact our specialists today and take the first step towards healing!

 Osteomyelitis is an infection of the bone that, if left untreated, can lead to serious complications for patients.
 Most commonly, osteomyelitis is the result of an infection of the blood that spreads to the bone; infection from an open wound; or the result of a fracture or surgical procedure.

 In the case of osteomyelitis, drugs are the first line of defense.
 Once your doctor has diagnosed you with osteomyelitis, the most common course of treatment is antibiotics.
 Sometimes your doctor will prescribe a few weeks of intravenous antibiotics to stop the infection.

 If your case is more serious and osteomyelitis has already affected the bone or tissue, surgery may be necessary.
 To prevent the infection from spreading further, your doctor may drain the infected area and may remove any infected bone and tissue.